felipe-rojas-abatte/Recommendation_model_ALS/README.md

 ### Queries Parameters
 This dictionary contains the SQL queries used to retrieve the necessary information for training and testing:

 - `a2c_matrix`: This is the SQL query used to generate the add-to-cart matrix.
-This matrix may contain information about which users added which items to their carts.
+This matrix contains information about which users added which items to their carts.
 - `imp_matrix`: This is the SQL query used to generate the impressions matrix.
-This matrix may contain information about which users viewed which items.
+This matrix contains information about which users viewed which items.
 - `train_matrix`: This is the SQL query used to generate the training matrix.
-This matrix may contain the user-item interactions used for training the model.
+This matrix contains the user-item interactions used for training the model.
 - `test_matrix`: This is the SQL query used to generate the test matrix.
-This matrix may contain the user-item interactions used for testing the model.
+This matrix contains the user-item interactions used for testing the model.

 ### Scan Parameters Model
 This dictionary contains the hyperparameters that will be tested in the model:

 - `nfactors`: This is the number of latent factors.
 Latent factors are underlying dimensions that explain the observed user-item interactions.
-The model will be tested with 10 and 50 latent factors.
+The model will be tested between 10 and 50 latent factors.
 - `regularization`: A parameter to prevent overfitting.
 Larger values specify stronger regularization.
-The model will be tested with a regularization parameter of 1 and 30.
+The model will be tested with a regularization parameter between 1 and 30.
 - `alpha`: This is the confidence parameter and it governs the baseline confidence in preference predictions.
-The model will be tested with an alpha of 40 and 80.
+The model will be tested with an alpha between 40 and 80.
 - `iterations`: The number of iterations to run the ALS algorithm.
 More iterations can lead to a more accurate model but also increase the computational cost.

 ### Evaluation Parameters